 3.62.010 Establishment

 There is established a Community Involvement Commission to advise and make recommendations to the Mayor and City Council on the development of plans, policies, regulations, strategies, and community grant funding processes that advance equitable public engagement and civic participation in ((the)) The City of Seattle.
+An early part of the Commission’s task will be to review the performance of the District Councils and the City Neighborhood Council and make a recommendation as to whether they should continue as official City advisory bodies and if so, in what ways they should be improved.
 The Commission shall act in an advisory capacity only.

 3.62.020 Membership